 Reaction Stoichiometry Calculator

 Compute the stoichiometry of a chemical reaction and solve stoichiometry problems.
-The reaction stoichiometry calculator retrieves the final amount of reactants and products (in moles, mass, or pressure) using the initial amounts of reactants, specifically of the limiting reactant.
+The reaction stoichiometry calculator retrieves the final amount of the products (in moles, grams, or Mol) using the initial amounts of reactants (in moles, grams, liters, atmospheres, or bars), specifically of the limiting reactant, as the reactants in excess will not affect the amount of product.

 * Calculations involving pressure assume ideal gas behavior.